Home | Family Tree | |

 Registration District, Medway.

-Birth in the Sub-district of Rochester in the County of Kent.
+Birth in the Sub-district of Rochester in the County of

-No 391 | Second December 1856, Medway Cottages St Nicholas.
+Second December 1856, Medway Cottages St Nicholas.

 Elizabeth Florence | Girl |